If you are considering commissioning a design binding, there are a number of things you will need to think about to ensure your expectations are met:

 How much does a Design Binding Cost?

-A design binding will typically take well over a hundred hours of craftsmanship to make, often several hundred hours, especially when you include the initial thinking and designing time required.
+A design binding will typically take well over a hundred hours of craftsmanship to make, especially when you include the initial thinking and designing time required.
 Add to that the very best quality materials used and you start to understand why design bindings are rather special and why this is reflected in their price.
 Having said that, a good binder should be able to discuss with you what you would like and explore how that can be achieved within the budget you have.

 What to do Next . . .

 Give me a call or drop me an E-mail.
-Let's discuss what your ideal binding might be and any thoughts you may have on design.
+Let's discuss what your ideal binding might be and perhaps any thoughts you may have on design.

 Be open about your budget so that options and alternatives can be explored.
 I will let you know what can and can't be done if your budget is limited.
 Let's look at timescales too.
 Typically a design binding is created over several months, so give as much notice as possible, especially as I will have other work already in hand.
 If you already have the book you would like binding, you will need to send it to me so i can take a look at how it is put together and consider any potential issues it may present.
 Once the details have been agreed, I will e-mail you a firm written quotation for your approval.
 If you are happy with that, the work can be scheduled in and completed within the agreed timescale.
+A deposit would normally be required in advance, with the rest payable on delivery.